medwards20x6/souvenir/README.md

 ---
 Souvenir is not tied to a particular way of storing cached data.
 The caching provider abstracts away the details of interacting with a particular type of storage.
 Souvenir comes with two caching providers: one for caching in memory and one for caching in redis.
 Others can be added on top.

-A cache provider is an object implementing the following interface:
+A cache provider is an object implementing the following interface to a key/value store:

 ###`Get(Key, Callback)`